List of Marvel Comics characters: P: Petra

-When the X-Men establish Krakoa as a mutant paradise, Petra was among the revived mutants living there, She, Sway, and Vulcan was residing in the Summer House.
+When the X-Men establish Krakoa as a mutant nation, Petra was among the mutants resurrected via Krakoa's resurrection protocols.
+She, Sway, and Vulcan are shown to reside in the Summer House.

-During the "Empyre" storyline, Petra and Sway have a drink with Vulcan at the Summer House on the Moon.
-After Vulcan defeated his Cotati attackers, Petra and Sway catch up to him.
+Powers and abilities

-Petra was a "terrakinetic" or "geo-morph", having the ability to psychokinetically manipulate, control, levitate and reshape the classic element of earth—sand, stone, rock, lava, and/or dirt—and could even transform the consistency of earth and rock, such as turning a lump of coal into a diamond.
-She also could use this power to cause minor earthquakes and create shapes out of solid rock.
+Petra is a "terrakinetic" or "geo-morph", having the ability to psychokinetically manipulate, control, levitate and reshape the earth.
+She can use this power to cause minor earthquakes and create shapes out of solid rock.

 Petra in other media

-A character based on Petra named Christy Nord appears in Wolverine and the X-Men, voiced by Kari Wahlgren.
-This version is the geokinetic daughter of Christopher Nord who lives on a farm near the U.S.-Canadian border.
-In flashbacks depicted in the episode "Past Discretions", Wolverine was tasked by Weapon X to kidnap Christopher, but stopped upon realizing he would make Christy an orphan.
-Nonetheless, Sabretooth completed the mission, leading to Christopher being brainwashed.
-In the present, Christy attacks Wolverine, believing he killed her father, before realizing the truth.
-In the episode "Stolen Lives", Christy is abducted by Christopher, but is rescued by Wolverine and Mystique.
-Afterward, Emma Frost undoes Christopher's brainwashing, allowing the Nords to reunite.
+A character based on Petra named Christy Nord appears in Wolverine and the X-Men, voiced by Kari Wahlgren as an adult and Danielle Judovits as a child.
+This version is the geokinetic daughter of Christoph Nord who lives on a farm near the U.S.-Canadian border.
+In "Past Discretions", she attacks Wolverine under the belief that the latter killed her father before learning Wolverine was tasked by Weapon X to kidnap Christoph.
+Though he stopped upon realizing this would make Christy an orphan, Sabretooth completed the mission.
+In "Stolen Lives", Christy is abducted by a brainwashed Christoph before being rescued by Wolverine and Mystique.
+Emma Frost later undoes Christoph's brainwashing, allowing the Nords to reunite.

 Mike Peterson

 Phage

 Phage is the name used by a symbiote in Marvel Comics.
-The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named in Carnage, U.S.A. #2 (March 2012) due to an unrelated character from the Venom: The Hunted comic storyline and Venom: Along Came A Spider toy line.
+The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named in Carnage, U.S.A. #2 (March 2012).
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Riot, Agony, Lasher and Scream.
-Phage primarily sports symbiote spikes.
+Phage is usually depicted as a brown symbiote that primarily covers its appendages with spikes.

+Carl Mach

 Phage's first host was Carl Mach, a mercenary hired alongside Scream (Donna Diego), Agony (Leslie Gesneria), Lasher (Ramon Hernandez) and Riot (Trevor Cole) by Carlton Drake's Life Foundation in San Francisco.
 Phage and his four symbiote "siblings" are defeated by Spider-Man and Venom.
 The hosts kidnap Eddie Brock in an attempt to communicate with their symbiotes in Chicago.
 Brock refuses to aid them while the hosts are killed by Diego.

+Rico Axelson

 Phage's second host was Rico Axelson, a Lieutenant assigned alongside Riot (Howard Odgen), Lasher (Marcus Simms), and Agony (James Murphy) to the Mercury Team.
 With Cletus Kasady on the loose in Colorado, Phage and the Team Mercury assist Spider-Man, Scorn and Flash Thompson.
 However, Phage and his teammates are killed by Carnage in their secret base, and the four symbiotes bond with Mercury Team's dog.